 - Pecan nuts

-Polyunsaturated fatty acids contain more than one double carbon bond in their molecular chain, with empty spaces for hydrogen along the chain making them unsaturated.
+Polyunsaturated fats contain more than one double bond in their carbon chain, with empty spaces for hydrogen along the chain, making them unsaturated.
 Polyunsaturated fats include omega-3 and omega-6 fatty acids, which are found in a variety of animal and plant-based sources.
-Our bodies can’t make omega-3 or omega-6, so it is important to consume enough of both fatty acids from dietary sources.
+Our bodies can't make omega-3 or omega-6, so it is important to consume enough of both fatty acids from dietary sources.

 Polyunsaturated fats are found mostly in plant food sources, such as soybeans and soybean oil, sunflower oil, sunflower seeds, walnuts and flaxseeds.
 They’re also present in fatty fish like salmon, tuna, herring, mackerel and trout.(opens in new tab)

-Yet eliminating fat too much can have serious health consequences, says Jennifer Fitzgibbon, a registered oncology dietitian at Stony Brook Hospital Cancer Center (opens in new tab) in New York.
-"Mental health deficits like depression and vitamin deficiencies can occur,” she says.
-“The vitamins A, D, E and K are fat soluble, meaning the body stores them in fatty tissue and the liver.
+Yet eliminating too much fat can have serious health consequences, said Jennifer Fitzgibbon, a registered oncology dietitian at Stony Brook Hospital Cancer Center in New York.
+Too little fat in the diet increases the risk of vitamin deficiencies, she explained.
+"The vitamins A, D, E and K are fat soluble, meaning the body stores them in fatty tissue and the liver.
 The intestines need dietary fat to properly absorb these nutrients.
-These vitamins are also necessary for the health of your skin, bones and cardiovascular system, among other organs and systems.”
+These vitamins are also necessary for the health of your skin, bones and cardiovascular system, among other organs and systems."

-Clark advises that while reducing saturated fat in our diets can help you to lose weight, you must consider your wider diet as a whole.
-“Replacing fat with wholegrains and more fruit and vegetables is favourable for health,” she said.
-“It's important that fat is not displaced by higher intakes of refined carbohydrate and sugar.
-Much of the controversy surrounding fat has to do with what the fat is replaced with as this too will have an impact on our health risk.
+Clark advises that while reducing saturated fat in our diets is definitely a good idea for health, avoiding replacing those fats with something else that's equally as unhealthy.
+"Replacing fat with whole grains and more fruit and vegetables is favorable for health," she said.
+"It's important that fat is not displaced by higher intakes of refined carbohydrate and sugar," which will also have a negative effect on health.
+"The balance of fats in the diet is key," she said.